moorcheh-ai/moorcheh-python-sdk/README.md

 Full API reference and further examples can be found at: [https://www.moorcheh.ai/docs](https://www.moorcheh.ai/docs)

 ## Contributing
 Contributions are welcome!
-Please refer to the contributing guidelines (CONTRIBUTING.md - TBD) for details on setting up the development environment, running tests, and submitting pull requests.
+Please refer to the contributing guidelines (CONTRIBUTING.md) for details on setting up the development environment, running tests, and submitting pull requests.

 ## License
-This project is licensed under the MIT License -
+This project is licensed under the MIT License - See the LICENSE file for details.